fischerman/nextcloud-exporter-docker/README.md

-# nextcloud-exporter-docker
+# Nextcloud exporter

-Prometheus exporter for nextcloud as a container
+Prometheus exporter for nextcloud as a Docker container

+For command line options consult [the README](https://github.com/xperimental/nextcloud-exporter)